-As a result of the, in March 2020, enforced international and national measures due to the COVID-19 pandemic, the thesis defence ceremony may deviate from the ceremony as set out in Appendix 6 of the doctoral degree regulations.
-If, in the opinion of the Academic Board, the current measures due to the COVID-19 pandemic give reason to do so, a "public defence" or "public meeting" as referred to in the doctoral degree regulations will not take place in the Omnia Auditorium of Wageningen University, but online.
+In exceptional national or international circumstances that qualify as a force majeure situation and that prevent or hinder public defences at the Omnia Auditorium of Wageningen University, such asthe COVID-19 pandemic, the thesis defence ceremony may deviate from the ceremony as set out in Appendix 7 of the Doctoral Degree Regulations.
+If, in the opinion of the Academic Board, measures taken due to such exceptional circumstances give reason to do so, a "public defence" or "public meeting" as referred to in the Doctoral Degree Regulations will not take place in the Omnia Auditorium of Wageningen University, but online.
 An online defence will be recorded and broadcasted live and will remain accessible to the public online at Wageningen University and Research Media Library (yuja.com).

-If the Academic Board decides that the public defence of a particular dissertation will take place online, this will have consequences for the application of at least the following articles and appendices of the doctoral degree regulations: articles 16.1, 16.2, 16.4, 16.5, 16.6 and 17.2, and appendices 3 and 7.

-Where in Appendix 6 reference is made to a "private meeting" or "closed meeting", an "online meeting" will be held.
-This has consequences for the application of at least the following articles of the doctoral degree regulations: 17.1, 17.2, 18.4, 18.5.
+If the Academic Board decides that the public defence of a particular dissertation will take place online, this will have consequences for the application of at least the following articles and appendices of the Doctoral Degree Regulations: articles 16.1, 16.2, 16.4, 16.5, 16.6 and 17.2, and appendices 3 and 8.
+Where in Appendix 7 reference is made to a "private meeting" or "closed meeting", an "online meeting" will be held.
+This has consequences for the application of at least the following articles of the Doctoral Degree Regulations: 17.1, 17.2, 18.4, 18.5.

-Where reference is made to the protocol in Appendix 6, this will be the protocol as explained in an addendum to Appendix 6 as shown below.
-This concerns article 16.4 of the doctoral degree regulations.
+Where reference is made to the protocol in Appendix 7, this will be the protocol as explained in an addendum to Appendix 7 as shown below.
+This concerns article 16.4 of the Doctoral Degree Regulations.